Penang Turf Club: Dissolution

 In 2002, the PTC entered into an agreement with local property developer Abad Naluri for the sale of the race track.
 Abad Naluri had planned to build the RM25 billion Penang Global City Centre (PGCC), envisioned as a mixed-use development with commercial and residential components.
 Public opposition to the project contributed to Pakatan Rakyat (predecessor to the present-day Pakatan Harapan coalition) seizing power from the incumbent Barisan Nasional in the 2008 state election.
 The PGCC project was eventually scrapped.

 In 2011, Berjaya Corporation acquired 23 acre from the PTC to develop the low-density residential neighbourhoods of Kensington Gardens and Jesselton Courtyard.
-As interest in horse racing declined and financial difficulties mounted following the COVID-19 pandemic, in 2024, members of the PTC voted to dissolve the club and list the race track for sale.
+As interest in horse racing declined and financial difficulties mounted following the COVID-19 pandemic, in an extraordinary general meeting (EGM) on 10 June 2024, members of the PTC voted to dissolve the club and list the race track for sale.
 At the time, the land and its associated properties were valued between RM2 billion and RM3 billion.
 However, by the end of 2024, the club received no qualifying bids, prompting plans to subdivide the land into smaller parcels to attract more potential buyers.

 The last horse race at the PTC was held on 31 May 2025.
 Following the closure of the PTC, the Perak Turf Club and Selangor Turf Club are the only operational turf clubs within Malaysia.

+Facilities

+At the time of its closure, the Penang Turf Club premises consists of the following facilities: